Rancilio Silvia Review + Modding Options & the New Silvia Pro

 So this is £109 or £145.
 Shipping (I’ve just got a quote) to the UK at the time of writing is $32, so £23 ish.

-About £20 for the IMS basket, and then either about a fiver for the DIY option to be able to utilize that hex bolt as a doorstop instead, or $30 (about £22) for the kit from Pidsilvia.com.
+About £20 for the IMS basket, and then either about a fiver for the DIY choice to be able to utilize that hex bolt as a doorstop instead, or $30 (about £22) for the kit from Pidsilvia.com.

-Pidsilvia.com don’t list a UK delivery cost but I’d assume it’s going to bed similar, although I have emailed them to ask if they would consider allowing UK customers to give them Auber’s answer for delivery and I’ve emailed Auber to see if they’ll ship the flat screen kit with their PID to UK customers, as this will save you some cash.
+Pidsilvia.com don’t list a UK delivery cost but I’d assume it’s going to bed similar, although I have emailed them to ask if they would consider allowing UK customers to give them Auber’s respond to for delivery and I’ve emailed Auber to see if they’ll ship the flat screen kit with their PID to UK customers, as this will save you some cash.
 I’ll update this article when I get a reply.

-So if you go for the more advanced Auber PID and the DIY screw replacement you’re looking at a total cost including the Silvia of about £720, and if you buy the flat screen kit, about £770 – even though hopefully this will come down a little bit if they agree to combine postage.
+So if you go for the more advanced Auber PID and the DIY screw replacement you’re looking at a total cost including the Silvia of about £720, and if you buy the flat screen kit, about £770 – though hopefully this will come down a bit if they agree to combine postage.

 There’s the ECM casa V for a little more money, but that doesn’t have a PID.
 There’s the Sage Dual Boiler, however that’s four or five hundred quid more.

-The only option off the top of my head that I think would compete, would be a used or reconditioned Sage dual boiler, however then if we’re talking used or reconditioned that’s not a fair comparison either, I’ve really done an advanced eBay search and I can see Silvias with Auber PID already fitted have sold for between three and four hundred.
+The only option off the top of my head that I think would compete, would be a used or reconditioned Sage dual boiler, however then if we’re talking used or reconditioned that’s not a fair comparison either, I’ve just done an advanced eBay search and I can see Silvias with Auber PID already fitted have sold for between three and four hundred.

-This article first off appeared at Coffee Blog – The UK Specialty Coffee Blog – For Lovers of REAL Coffee!
+This article first of all appeared at Coffee Blog – The UK Specialty Coffee Blog – For Lovers of REAL Coffee!